 GET https://slack.com/api/conversations.list Authorization: Bearer xoxb-your-token

-You'll get back a JSON object, with a channels array containing all the public channels that your app can see.
-You can find your channel by looking for the name in each object.
+array containing all the public channels that your app can see.
+You can find your channel by looking for the name

-When you've found the matching channel, make note of the id value, as you'll need it for certain API calls.
+When you've found the matching channel, make note of the id

-If your app implements shortcuts, slash commands, or uses the Events API, your app will see conversation ids in request payloads sent by those features.
+If your app implements shortcuts, slash commands, or uses the Events API, your app will see conversation id

-In those cases, your app can dynamically respond using the payload data to identify the relevant conversation, rather than needing to use the conversations.list method described above.
+In those cases, your app can dynamically respond using the payload data to identify the relevant conversation, rather than needing to use the conversations.list

-With the information you just collected and your previously generated token, we can make another Web API call to conversations.history:
+With the information you just collected and your previously generated token, we can make another Web API call to conversations.history

 import com.slack.api.Slack; import com.slack.api.methods.SlackApiException; import com.slack.api.model.Message; import org.slf4j.LoggerFactory; import java.io.IOException; import java.util.List; import java.util.Optional; import static java.util.Collections.emptyList; public class ConversationsHistory { static Optional<List<Message>> conversationHistory = Optional.empty(); /** * Fetch conversation history using ID from last example */ static void fetchHistory(String id) { // you can get this instance via ctx.client() in a Bolt app var client = Slack.getInstance().methods(); var logger = LoggerFactory.getLogger("my-awesome-slack-app"); try { // Call the conversations.history method using the built-in WebClient var result = client.conversationsHistory(r -> r // The token you used to initialize your app .token(System.getenv("SLACK_BOT_TOKEN")) .channel(id) ); conversationHistory = Optional.ofNullable(result.getMessages()); // Print results logger.info("{} messages found in {}", conversationHistory.orElse(emptyList()).size(), id); } catch (IOException | SlackApiException e) { logger.error("error: {}", e.getMessage(), e); } } public static void main(String[] args) throws Exception { fetchHistory("C24601"); } }

-// Require the Node Slack SDK package (github.com/slackapi/node-slack-sdk) const { WebClient, LogLevel } = require("@slack/web-api"); // WebClient instantiates a client that can call API methods // When using Bolt, you can use either `app.client` or the `client` passed to listeners. const client = new WebClient("xoxb-your-token", { // LogLevel can be imported and used to make debugging simpler logLevel: LogLevel.DEBUG });
+Code to initialize Bolt app// Require the Node Slack SDK package (github.com/slackapi/node-slack-sdk) const { WebClient, LogLevel } = require("@slack/web-api"); // WebClient instantiates a client that can call API methods // When using Bolt, you can use either `app.client` or the `client` passed to listeners. const client = new WebClient("xoxb-your-token", { // LogLevel can be imported and used to make debugging simpler logLevel: LogLevel.DEBUG });

 // Store conversation history let conversationHistory; // ID of channel you watch to fetch the history for let channelId = "C24601"; try { // Call the conversations.history method using WebClient const result = await client.conversations.history({ channel: channelId }); conversationHistory = result.messages; // Print results console.log(conversationHistory.length + " messages found in " + channelId); } catch (error) { console.error(error); }

-import logging import os # Import WebClient from Python SDK (github.com/slackapi/python-slack-sdk) from slack_sdk import WebClient from slack_sdk.errors import SlackApiError # WebClient instantiates a client that can call API methods # When using Bolt, you can use either `app.client` or the `client` passed to listeners. client = WebClient(token=os.environ.get("SLACK_BOT_TOKEN")) logger = logging.getLogger(__name__)
+Code to initialize Bolt appimport logging import os # Import WebClient from Python SDK (github.com/slackapi/python-slack-sdk) from slack_sdk import WebClient from slack_sdk.errors import SlackApiError # WebClient instantiates a client that can call API methods # When using Bolt, you can use either `app.client` or the `client` passed to listeners. client = WebClient(token=os.environ.get("SLACK_BOT_TOKEN")) logger = logging.getLogger(__name__)

 # Store conversation history conversation_history = [] # ID of the channel you want to send the message to channel_id = "C123ABC456" try: # Call the conversations.history method using the WebClient # conversations.history returns the first 100 messages by default # These results are paginated, see: https://api.slack.com/methods/conversations.history$pagination result = client.conversations_history(channel=channel_id) conversation_history = result["messages"] # Print results logger.info("{} messages found in {}".format(len(conversation_history), channel_id)) except SlackApiError as e: logger.error("Error creating conversation: {}".format(e))